tombrille/svelteplot/src/routes/introduction/+page.md

 SveltePlot is still in a very, very early alpha stage, so early that it's **not recommended** to use it, yet.
 Also, it's built using Svelte 5, which itself is not released, yet.
 :::

 SveltePlot is a free, open-source Svelte framework for visualizing tabular data, focused on accelerating exploratory data analysis.
-SveltePlot is _heavily_ inspired by [Observable Plot](https://observablehq.com/plot/), but implemented as Svelte 5 components.
+SveltePlot is _heavily_ inspired by [Observable Plot](https://observablehq.com/plot/), but implemented as Svelte 5 components (you can find out about the [differences here](/differences-to-plot))

 You can use SveltePlot to create charts with a consise and minimal API.